Skip to main content

 }

-To generate JavaScript code we need to execute tsc app.ts using the command line.
+To generate JavaScript, run tsc app.ts from the command line.

-Without giving any parameters, this will yield a file with the same name as the input file but with a .js extension.
-If we open that file, we'll see that our code has been transformed to plain JavaScript.
-Actually, by default, it has been transpiled down to a really old version of JavaScript (ES3).
+Without any parameters, this produces a file with the same name but a .js extension.
+Open it up and you’ll see the code has been transformed to plain JavaScript.
+By default, it gets transpiled down to ES3 (a very old version of JavaScript).

-We can modify this behaviour by adding a flag to our tsc command: tsc --target es6 app.ts.
-This is now going to generate ES6 (ES2015) compatible code.
+We can change this by adding a flag: tsc --target es6 app.ts.
+This generates ES6 (ES2015) compatible code.

-tsc comes with a lot of compile options, and even though we could specify these options via the command line, it'd make much more sense to keep them in a configuration file.
+tsc comes with loads of compile options.
+Specifying them all on the command line gets tedious, so it makes more sense to keep them in a configuration file.

 tsconfig.json